BrunoDev2003/ChatHub-Frontend/README.md

 This repository includes the build and all of the code/tools used to developed the frontend side of this project.
 ![chathub_front_FINAL_entrega](https://github.com/user-attachments/assets/f516e9c1-e507-4854-9c44-333a9ba3c367)

+If you wish to install the system to your desktop instead of using it on the web, follow the steps below.
 ## Activity

 ![Alt](https://repobeats.axiom.co/api/embed/fa6018b5e6e4d34ed883ae8e82182957da285d9c.svg "Repobeats analytics image")